jonorichards/jonorichards.github.io/_projects/2025-04-30-AndBreathe.md

 ## And..Breathe

-I was recently commissioned by [Pif-Paf Theatre co.](https://pif-paf.co.uk) to help develop an interactive sound and light installation called [And..Breathe](https://pif-paf.co.uk/portfolio/and-breath).
+I was recently commissioned by [Pif-Paf Theatre](https://pif-paf.co.uk) to help develop an interactive sound and light installation called [And..Breathe](https://pif-paf.co.uk/portfolio/and-breath).

 It explores breath, breathing alone and breathing together, mixing science and the raw joy playing together.
 A tactile piece that encourages interaction and mindfulness.